claireroche/Geometries/README.md

 * .brep: This is a representation of a solid by its surfaces.
 This is readable by [Gmsh](https://gmsh.info/).
 * .geo: This is a CAO format.
 This format is readable by [Gmsh](https://gmsh.info/).

+I can assure you all the _.geo_ files work well with the 4.9.5 version of _GMSH_.
+I can not guarantee the result with other versions.

+In the document **img.pdf**, you can see some illustrations of geometries of this repository.
+We decided to represent all the geometries by a triangulation of the surface of the geometry.

 # Geometries 2D

 ### C?_2D